 Caring For Your Child’s Teeth

-Here are five things all parents should keep in mind when caring for their child and their developing teeth.
+Here are five things all parents should keep in mind when caring for their children and their developing teeth.

 - Start Them Young – It’s a good habit to start helping brush your child’s teeth once they turn one.
 Begin with a small amount of toothpaste, about the size of a grain of rice, and help your child get used to the brushing sensation on their teeth and gums.
 Even at this age, toothpaste containing fluoride is recommended.
 For kids 3-6 years old, use a pea-sized amount of toothpaste when brushing.

 - Consider Sealants – Once your child’s adult teeth start to come in, ask your dentist about sealant options.
-Sealants act as a protective outer covering that work to prevent against decay and enamel loss.
+Sealants act as protective outer covering that works to prevent decay and enamel loss.
 They are very common in today’s society and can save you a lot of money in the long run by helping prevent cavities and tooth decay.

-For more tips on helping your children care for their teeth, or to schedule their next dental appointment, reach out to Dr. Brooks’ office today.
+For more tips on helping your children care for their teeth, or to schedule their next dental appointment, reach out to our team today.